-Now in its twentieth year, thextension was originally founded by Andrew Barron to specialise in all aspects of book design and production.
+Now in its twenty-first year, thextension was originally founded by Andrew Barron to specialise in all aspects of book design and production.

 Andrew began his professional career with the Conran Design Group in the 1970s, working in the, then new, world of corporate design.
 Periods in publishing and the arts followed, along with a committment to design education at Maidstone (The Kent Institute).

 In the 1990s, with partner Collis Clements, he founded the successful Cloth Hall Studio, and after ten years – when the partnership dissolved, he formed his own design studio to concentrate on publishing.

 Today, the list of clients and projects reflects his diverse background and interests.

 Over the last year Andrew has worked for Scala Arts & Heritage on a fascinating and often gruesome history of Typhoid, the book published to accompany the exhibition Typhoidland at various venues in Oxford; completed a number of elegant publications for the City of London based educational charity The Portal Trust, and produced a best selling cookbook for Michelle Evans-Fecci (The Seasonal Baker), to be published by Robinson.